PaulGV-git/HTML-project/README.md

 # HTML-project
 Basic HTML webpages with links and images

-Extract zip file before opening
+For preview, download and extract rar file